Neutrino Properties with Ground-Based Millimeter-Wavelength Line Intensity Mapping: Conclusions

-We show results both for LIM alone and combined with Planck to illustrate parameter degeneracies that LIM helps to alleviate.
-In particular, we note that even more modest surveys of $10^{6}$--$10^{7}$ spectrometer-hours can significantly improve constraints on $N_{\rm eff}$ and $M_{\nu}$ by breaking degeneracies in Planck data.
 While we have only considered the information content of the line power spectrum in combination with Planck, exploiting higher-order statistics and synergies between LIM and future CMB and galaxy surveys would not only improve the forecasted constraints, but also offer a means to overcome degeneracies with nuisance astrophysical parameters.
 Furthermore, such information could improve the mitigation of systematics and foregrounds.
 We leave further studies in these directions to future work.

 While our focus in this paper has been on constraining neutrino properties, the discussed LIM surveys offer unique opportunities for a multitude of other science goals.
 Our results show that the considered surveys can provide exquisite constraints on $\Lambda$CDM parameters and the dark energy equation of state (see Table~\ref{tab:1sig}).
 The combination of Planck+LIM would achieve $\sigma(w_0) = 0.0051 $ and $\{ \sigma(w_0) \simeq 0.0098, \ \sigma(w_a) \simeq 0.041 \}$, assuming $\sim 10^8$ spectrometer-hours.
 The wide redshift range probed by such surveys would uniquely constrain the redshift-dependence of the expansion history, dark energy models, and modifications to gravity (see e.g., \citealt{Karkare:2018sar,Bernal:2019gfq} for existing forecasts for non-21cm lines and \citealt{Lorenz:2017fgo,Sailer:2021yzm} for 21cm).
 Furthermore, the large sky coverage and wide redshift range of such surveys make them particularly well-suited to probe primordial non-Gaussianity (see e.g., \citealt{MoradinezhadDizgah:2018zrs,MoradinezhadDizgah:2018lac,Liu:2020izx,Viljoen:2021ypp}).
 This wide range of potential science targets and unique opportunity to probe fundamental physics are strong motivations for developing the instrumental and observational techniques needed for high-sensitivity mm-wave LIM surveys.